TJaenichen/VRScriptableFramework/README.md

 This repository group a Unity Framework based on the Scriptable Objects.
 It aims to ease the use of Virtual Reality in a project, and to have a light tool for that, while integrating a cross-platform project and some basic VR features.

 ## Description
-The Scriptable Framework in this repository is based on the work of [Thorsten Jänichen](https://github.com/TJaenichen) and [Thomas Masquart](https://github.com/ThmsMsqrt), co-author of this powerful tool.
+The Scriptable Objects Framework in this repository is based on the work of [Thorsten Jänichen](https://github.com/TJaenichen) and [Thomas Masquart](https://github.com/ThmsMsqrt), co-authors of this powerful tool.
 Their work is as well based on the excellent Unite Talk 2017 from Ryan Hipple, [available here](https://youtu.be/raQ3iHhE_Kk), and on its [Scriptable Objects Github repository](https://github.com/roboryantron/Unite2017).

 The repository you're currently on is linking the Framework to VR devices and features.
 It's an alternative to Libraries like VRTK, apart from the fact that this repository is still a work in progress.
 Numerous tools and scripts will come in the future, as well as other device supports.